-Two-week learning packages for students to complete away from school at their own pace are available for download.
+Learning packages for students to complete away from school at their own pace are available for download.
 These units of work are based on the typical work students would be learning at school and are aligned to the

 The learning@home materials have been developed as additional materials, and are not a replacement for the curriculum programs that schools will provide.

 Before using these materials it is important, that you review any communications from your child’s school and teachers to see how these materials fit into the school’s program, and with other work set by your child’s school to complete at home.

 These learning packages include a lesson overview, lesson plans, activity sheets and resources intended to be completed sequentially.
 The

 science topic map provides a high level overview of what is covered in each package.

 With your child, regardless of what year level they are, read through the units of learning to find out how many lessons are included, where there are instructions to be followed, icons to note or resources that could be printed or downloaded.
 Read any helpful information sections to get a sense of what needs to be completed.